Ricardosgeral/relier/README.md

 To  carry out the laboratory tests on internal erosion in soils, developed in my PhD, it is necessary to continually collect different types of measurements (water pressures, flowrate, temperature, turbidity, ...).
 Most of the measurements were made manually, at least, by two operators!!
-This process was very tedious and prone to human errors.
+This manual process is very tedious and prone to human errors.

 So, I've decided to invest time, and some Euros, developing an acquisition system that could read /record data from "low budget sensors".
 *erosLab* was born this way!

 Note that I'm not an expert in informatics, nor in electronics.
 I define myself as an enthusiastic self learner.
-All that was developed is based in my own research, mainly in foruns, Github and other webpages.
+All shown here was developed from my own research, mainly in foruns, Github and other webpages.
 Thus, it is likely that some things (code, connections,...) could be optimized, or done in a different or better way.
 You can report bugs, suggest enhancements, or even fork the project in Github.
 All contributions are welcome.